 Lotion Making 101: How to Make Organic Skincare

 Lotion Making is an excellent way to make custom organic skincare products.
 We offer natural lotion-making recipes that you can make in your kitchen.
 You can use simple-to-find organic ingredients.
-As you learn about the lotion-making process, you can experiment with more advanced ingredients and formulas.
+In addition, you can experiment with more advanced ingredients and formulas as you learn about the lotion-making process.

 Be creative and try store-bought hydrosols, rose water, aloe, or tea tinctures instead of water.
 You can also add anti-aging peptides, powders, extracts, and natural botanicals.

 It is easy to find most ingredients you will need to make a face or body lotion.
 First, try the health food section of your local grocery store.
 You can usually find organic oils, organic aloe, vegetable glycerin, and many other items.
 Your local health food store may also carry the ingredients you need.

 If you order stearic acid and emulsifying wax online, make sure you purchase ingredients made from vegetable sources.
 Airless bottles, anti-aging Ingredients, and essential oils are in the DIY section of our shop at Skin Perfection.

 - Stainless steel or glass measuring cups and spoons